Ali-Jahankah/curve-ali-jahankah-test/README.md

 ### 4. Running the Project

+You will see that the project will run on port 4001.
+Make sure your port 4001 is not in use.
 To start the server in development mode:

 ```bash
 npm run dev